 This is an iconic and popular guitar pice that uses 4 main techniques: Position Changes Bass plus Treble notes arpeggio style accompaniment Barre Chords In this video I’ll take you through each element of technique and give you suggestions on how to practice this piece.

-To download all YouTube Pdfs and study Notes join Latin Guitar Masters Today I’m going to do a follow up video of Concerto De Aranjuez, the previous video was on the rasguedo opening passages.
+Today I’m going to do a follow up video of Concerto De Aranjuez, the previous video was on the rasguedo opening passages.
 This is the following 8 bars.
 Let’s discover it together.
-The end of the introduction, which includes some thumb […]
+The end of the introduction, which includes some thumb work and scale work.
+I’m going to use my thumb to play the […]

 This opening section features arpeggio style chords in C sharp minor.
 I’m utilizing the open E and B strings to get a nice Spanish dissonance and I have also added some chords in the higher positions.